remiX-/LethalCredit/README.md

 # Future plans

-* Add an ATM ship upgrade - requires a credit card
+- Add an ATM ship upgrade - requires a credit card
-* Add a credit card item - not scrap but required to access the ATM
+- Add a credit card item - not scrap but required to access the ATM

 # TO FIX

-* Depositing always spawns monies under host
+- Depositing always spawns monies under host
+- Terminal commands clashing
+- save scum: deposit -> go to map -> exit/dc game
+- leaving Company Building tries to AutoBank
+- sell all at Company Building failing??